-- What is programming? - Can you think of different works of art or genres of art that use computer programs?
-How do computer programs assist in the creation of art? - What was the hardest part about this activity?
+- What is programming? - How do you think computers are used in sports video game production? - What was the hardest part about this activity?
 The easiest?

 Encourage students to get creative with their programs!
 There is no "correct" program, so they should feel free to experiment until they have something that they are proud of.